Ankr-network/ankr-docs/pages/staking/bridge/overview.md

 It allows you to transfer your Ankr Liquid Staking tokens to a different network where they remain a valid stake and continue to accumulate rewards.

-You receive Liquid Staking tokens when staking your original assets, in 1:1 ratio.
+You receive Liquid Staking tokens when staking your original assets.

 ### Supported tokens